Optimal inference in a class of regression models: Application to regression discontinuity

 \subsection{Optimal CIs}

-For ease of exposition, we focus in this subsection on the case $p=1$, so that the parameter space is given by $\mathcal{F}=\mathcal{F}_{RDT,1}(C)$, and assume that the errors are homoscedastic, $\sigma^{2}(x_{i})=\sigma^{2}$.
-In Section~\ref{sec:pract-impl}, we discuss implementation of the CIs in the general case where $p\ge 1$.
+For ease of exposition, we focus in this subsection on the case $p=1$, so that the parameter space is given by $\mathcal{F}=\mathcal{F}_{RDT,1}(C)$, and assume that the errors are homoskedastic, $\sigma^{2}(x_{i})=\sigma^{2}$.
+In \Cref{sec:pract-impl}, we discuss implementation of the CIs in the general case where $p\ge 1$.

 Consider first the problem of constructing one-sided CIs for $Lf$.
 In particular, consider the problem of constructing CIs $\hor{\hat{c},\infty}$ that minimize the maximum $\beta$th quantile of excess length, $\sup_{f\in\mathcal{F}}q_{f,\beta}(Lf-\hat{c})$, where $q_{f,\beta}$ denotes the $\beta$th quantile of the excess length $Lf-\hat{c}$.
 We show in \Cref{sec:onesided-cis} that such CIs can be obtained by inverting tests of the null hypothesis $H_{0}\colon f_{+}(0)-f_{-}(0)\leq L_{0}$ that maximize their minimum power under the alternative $H_{1}\colon f_{+}(0)-f_{-}(0)\geq L_{0}+2b$, where the half-distance $b$ to the alternative is calibrated so that the minimum power of these tests equals $\beta$.